aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-external-data-sources/_index.md

 ### **Programming Sample**
 The following piece of code edits a particular data connection and also refresh all the available record sets in the Visio diagram.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-ExternalDataSources-EditDataConAndRefreshRecords-EditDataConAndRefreshRecords.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-ExternalDataSources-EditDataConAndRefreshRecords-EditDataConAndRefreshRecords.java" >}}